Will Travel for Japanese Food!

 Rainbow Grilled Cheese

-The grilled cheese is a North American favourite.
-It's typically made up of some sort of delicious cheese melted between two slices of bread.
-Simple and satisfying.
+When people think about what to eat in Japan they probably don't imagine a grilled cheese.
 Japan kicks this classic up a notch by turning the classic grilled cheese into one that looks like it came out of the butt of a unicorn.
-There's something extremely satisfying about pulling apart a Japanese style grilled cheese to reveal a very stringy, multi-colour spectacle.
-You can get you're very own rainbow grilled cheese when you visit Takeshita Street in Tokyo, located at a very small stand, yet hard to miss since there's almost always a long lineup.
+There's something extremely satisfying about pulling apart a Japanese style grilled cheese to reveal a very stringy, multi-color spectacle.
+You can get your very own rainbow grilled cheese when you visit Takeshita Street in Tokyo, located at a very small stand, yet hard to miss since there's almost always a long lineup.

 Unicorn Poop Ice-Cream